NeuracoreAI/neuracore/docs/creating_custom_algorithms.md

-# Creating Custom Algorithms for NeuraCore
+# Creating Custom Algorithms for Neuracore

-This guide explains how to create and add your own custom machine learning algorithms to NeuraCore.
+This guide explains how to create and add your own custom machine learning algorithms to Neuracore.
 You have two options:

-1. **Open Source Contribution**: Submit a PR to add your algorithm to the NeuraCore repository
+1. **Open Source Contribution**: Submit a PR to add your algorithm to the Neuracore repository
 2. **Private Algorithm**: Upload your algorithm directly to your account at neuracore.app

-## Understanding NeuraCore Models
+## Understanding Neuracore Models

-All NeuraCore algorithms must extend the `NeuracoreModel` class.
+All Neuracore algorithms must extend the `NeuracoreModel` class.
 This base class provides the foundation for creating models that can process robot data and generate actions.

 ### Key Concepts

-- **Data Types**: NeuraCore supports various data types (joint positions, RGB images, etc.)
+- **Data Types**: Neuracore supports various data types (joint positions, RGB images, etc.)
 - **Batched Data**: Input and output data is provided in batched form
 - **Model Architecture**: You define how your model processes inputs and generates outputs